cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_9.2.png)

 No clear trends here.
 The trading volume looks quite **stationary**.
-It may make sense to look at the distribution of the dily volumes, as if they were extracted from a "population".
+It may make sense to look at the distribution of the daily volumes, as if they were extracted from a "population".
 The histogram is a quick and dirty graphical tool for this job.
 In Pandas, the method `.plot.hist()` returns a histogram.
 The argument `edgecolor='white'` improves the picture (you may disagree), delineating the border of the histogram bars.

 ```
 In [10]: df['volume'].plot.hist(figsize=(7,5),